 Have some floaties laying around in the house?
 If so, you have what you need to go tubing.
 Go to the closest sledding hill and have a blast.

 4. Snow hopscotch

-Create hopscotch squares in the snow with squirt bottles filled with food-coloured water.
+Create hopscotch squares in the snow with squirt bottles filled with food colouring and water.
 Use a snowball as a marker and play hopscotch.
-Throw the snowball to one of the squares, hop to the square with the snowball and stop, pick up the snowball and head back.
+Throw the snowball to one of the squares, hop to the square with the snowball and stop, pick up the snowball, and head back.
 Pass the snowball to the next player.

 5. Slide on icy patches

 Go for a walk in your neighbourhood and hunt for icy patches.
 Let kids stomp, slip, and slide on the ice.